 In 1988 they purchased their first piece of property, a small 9 acre parcel which became the family home and later the original site of the family vineyard.
 Early in 1997, the neighboring property came available, they decided to take the chance and put down more roots into the Southern Willamette Valley.
-Early in the winter of 1999 they planted their first Pinot Noir and Pinot Gris vines.
-Now these many years later the vineyard is a mature 81 acres with 14 acres planted in the spring of 2015.
-The entire family is now actively involved in creating a legacy for generations to come and this is joyfully expressed in each cluster of grapes and every bottle of wine.
+In the winter of 1999 they planted their first Pinot noir and Pinot gris vines.
+Now these many years later the vineyard is a mature 104 acres.
+Varietals include Pinot noir, Pinot gris, Chardonnay, Viognier and Riesling planted on mostly Nekia clay soils and elevations ranging from 400 to 850 feet.

 Currently the whole family is involved in what makes Coria Estates a thriving vineyard and winery.
 Luis and Janice manage the vineyard and administrative side of the business, and their youngest daughter, Aurora, is the winemaker.
 Their eldest daughter Elizabeth helps with tasting room sales on the side of her professional job as a Speech Language Pathologist.
 Elizabeth’s husband Ty handles a variety of design & marketing tasks.

 Our vineyard consists of 104 acres, planted in various years.
 The most mature section of the vineyard was planted in the spring of 1999, and consists of 55 acres.
 This planting was done by hand, by The Coria’s very own family and crew.
 It is roughly 50% Pinot noir and 50% Pinot Gris.
 We grow three different clones of Pinot noir: Pommard, 777 and 115 Dijon Clones, each with their own distinct personality.